hneralla/CSE-445/README.md

-ASU CSE 445 ASSIGNMENT 2: Event-driven programming and Multi-threading (06/03/2017)
+# ASU CSE 445 ASSIGNMENT 2: Event-driven programming and Multi-threading (06/03/2017)

 Student: Harith Neralla

 Files included in the Visual Studio 2017 project:
-Program.cs:		contains main method
+* Program.cs:		contains main method
-ChickenFarm.cs:		contains pricingModel() and priceCut events Retailer.cs:		contains Retailer class and orderCreated events MultiCellBuffer.cs	contains setOneCell and getOneCell along with the rest of the
+* ChickenFarm.cs:	contains pricingModel() and priceCut events
+* Retailer.cs:		contains Retailer class and orderCreated events
+* MultiCellBuffer.cs:	contains setOneCell and getOneCell along with the rest of the MultiCellBuffer information
-			MultiCellBuffer information
-EncodeDecode.cs		contains encode and decode methods OrderClass.cs		class definition for an orderObject OrderProcessing.cs	contains order processing functions
+* EncodeDecode.cs:	contains encode and decode methods
+* OrderClass.cs:	class definition for an orderObject
+* OrderProcessing.cs:	contains order processing functions

 There are multiple events:

-priceCutEvent:		lets the retailer know when the price has decreased
+* priceCutEvent:		lets the retailer know when the price has decreased
-orderCreatedEvent:	lets the orderProccessing class know to process a new order
+* orderCreatedEvent:	lets the orderProccessing class know to process a new order
-orderProcessedEvent:	sends confirmation that order has been processed
+* orderProcessedEvent:	sends confirmation that order has been processed

 How the program works: